-While there may be endless reasons why your Gainesville home’s central air conditioner may need to be looked at by a certified contractor, there are several reasons that are most common.
+Although there are potentially hundreds of reasons why your Gainesville home’s central air conditioner may need to be looked at by a certified contractor, there are several reasons that are most common.
 Knowing what they are may clarify what a technician is referring to when they discuss the choices for fixing the problem.
-Here are the 5 most common problems that may cause your AC unit to fail.
+Here are the top five problems that may cause your AC unit to fail.
 Check out the list below and consider whether your home has any of these issues.
 If so, schedule an HVAC inspection.

 Shotty, haphazard or uncertified A/C wiring is risky and a possible fire hazard.
-Bad wiring can prevent the system from getting power or can trip the circuit breaker.
+Bad wiring often prevents the system from getting power or can trip the circuit breaker.

-Refrigerant (more commonly referred to as Freon) is the chemical that cools the air inside your air conditioning system. depleting levels of refrigerant usually will indicate a leak or problem with the refrigerant system.
+Refrigerant (also known as Freon) is the chemical that cools the air inside your air conditioning system. depleting levels of refrigerant usually will indicate a leak or problem with the refrigerant system.
 If your air conditioning system needs to be recharged with refrigerant, 90% of the time that suggests there is a leak.
 All refrigerant leaks should be located and repaired.
 For news about the phase out of R-22 refrigerant in the United States, we suggest that you to visit the U.S. EPA website.

 - Frozen coil

 A frozen coil often indicates a problem with the airflow, such as restrictions caused by dirty air filters or collapsed return air ductwork.
-Frozen indoor coils could also be the result of low refrigerant.
+Frozen indoor coils could also be caused by low refrigerant.

 Best practices suggest that the number one way for a Gainesville area homeowner to prevent these expected problems is by participating in a preventive maintenance program.
 Bad wiring, low refrigerant and airflow problems can be discovered during routine maintenance tune-ups.
 For all these common issues, a professionally qualified, NATE-certified technician can promptly diagnose the problem area and make the necessary repairs.
 Call or contact us today for an evaluation!